n-mathis/flower-finder/coding_style.md

 # Tabs vs Spaces:
-   All Flower Finder code is formatted with tabs that have a length of 4
+   All Flower Finder code is formatted with four spaces.
-    spaces.

 # Blank Lines:
    There are blank lines between different tags and elements so code